We offer free shipping for orders over $1000Learn More

 The space between the frame and the seat creates a lightness, which, combined with its organic shape and sublime detailing, creates a unique beauty.
 The chair is also extremely comfortable and thus appeals to all senses.

-The 45 Chair is manufactured in teak, oak or walnut and upholstered with fabric or leather.
+The 45 Chair is manufactured in teak, oak or Dark Walnut and upholstered with fabric or leather.

 When you look at the graceful shapes and sensual curves of Finn Juhl’s work, you may be shocked to realize that he designed these pieces 60 to 70 years ago.
 A pioneering force in his own country, Finn Juhl is also credited, along with fellow Danes Arne Jacobsen, Hans Wegner, Borge Mogensen and Poul Kjaerholm, with introducing Danish modern to midcentury America.